 Students should be aware that adding and dropping courses, financial aid awards, or costs such as additional lab fees can change the payment plan breakdown amount that was originally set up during the initial payment plan enrollment.
 It is the responsibility of the student to contact the Cashier's Office to receive correct information regarding current payments due when these changes take place.

 Tuition Payment Plan payments can now be made on the web, once your payment plan has been set up and your initial payment has been made.
 If you are paying by mail, please be aware that the payment must be received by our office by the end of the due date business day.
 Students should plan an adequate amount of time for mail delivery.
 We will not make exceptions for payments sent through the mail that arrive late.
+Payments that arrive late or are paid late will incur a late fee.

 Payments can be made by cash, check, money order or by credit card using Visa, MasterCard, Discover or American Express.
 Students who pay by check or money order should remember to include their Student ID number on all payments.